-Although black windows have become very popular just over the past few years, they actually date back to the twentieth century.
+Although black windows have become very popular just over the past few years, they actually date back to the early twentieth century.
 Black steel windows were originally installed in warehouses and factories.
 Then they eventually made their way into residential properties.

 As we are seeing black windows used more frequently in new construction and older homes now, some think it may just be a trend.
 I disagree, I actually feel like black windows are classic and considering they date back so far, they have a sense of character and timelessness about them.

 Black windows can be used in all different design styles.
 The one we probably see the most is in modern farmhouse design.
 When people see a white exterior with black windows, they instantly think “farmhouse”.
 But they are certainly not limited to modern farmhouses.

 Modern homes also commonly have black windows.
 They are natural fit in these types of houses considering their industrial origin.

 But as I mentioned, they are not limited to one particular style of house.
 The house we are currently building is a cottage style home, and we are using black windows inside and out.
 I think they will create contrast and give the exterior a touch of modern.

 If there is one negative to black windows it is that sometimes the grilles can be hard to see in the daylight on the exterior.
 They blend in with the dark glass if there isn’t something bright reflected in the windows, or if there are no curtains or blinds directly behind the glass.

 While Henry and I are huge fans of black windows, we also love the classic white window.
 We seriously debated if we were going to go this route for our new build.
 We struggled with the choice for several weeks, but in the end, black was the winner.
 Although for our new flip house we are doing, we decided to go with white windows on the exterior and black on the interior.